 What is a probiotic strain?

-An example from a completely different area, cheese, could be used to clarify the system.
-Different strains of the same bacteria may have different characteristics, just like a Brie de Maux differs from a Camenbert, even though both are white mold cheeses.
+A metaphor could be used to clarify.
+Different strains of the same bacteria may have different characteristics, just like a Chihuahua from a Great Dane, even though both are dogs.

-When talking about lactic acid bacteria we need to clarify which strain we refer to, because the fact that a product contains “lactic acid bacteria” or “L. reuteri” is not enough.
-Only by including the strain name, such as L. reuteri DSM 17938, we are specific about exactly which probiotic bacteria we are referring to and we can know what benefits to expect.
+When talking about lactic acid bacteria we need to clarify which strain we refer to, because the fact that a product contains “lactic acid bacteria” or “Lactobacillus reuteri” is not enough.
+We need to specify both species and strain name, for example Lactobacillus reuteri DSM 17938, to know what probiotic we are referring to and what benefits to expect.
 A probiotic bacteria must be defined and tested in clinical trials on strain level.